futtta/ao_critcss_aas/readme.txt

 == Description ==

-This "power-up" adds automated critical css functionality to [Autoptimize](https://wordpress.org/plugins/autoptimize/) using the premium __criticalcss.com__ service.
+This "power-up" can make your pages start rendering sooner, improving user experience.
+This is done by automated critical css extraction and inlining based on [Autoptimize's](https://wordpress.org/plugins/autoptimize/) "inline and defer" option and integrating with the premium __criticalcss.com__ service.

-Make sure to install and configure Autoptimize first and foremost.

-To use this "power-up" you will need a paying subscription at [https://criticalcss.com](https://criticalcss.com/?aff=1).
+To use this "power-up" you should have Autoptimize installed and configured and you need a paying subscription at [https://criticalcss.com](https://criticalcss.com/?aff=1).

 == Installation ==